cledouarec/rate-my-project/README.md

 data to gain an objective view of the project's progress, they can make informed decisions and take actions that lead to better outcomes.

+In developing this tool, it became clear that defining universal metrics according to the topology of your JIRA projects was a complex task, so it was essential to be able to provide a simple way of adding your own metrics in the form of a plugin.

 ## Installation

 ### From PyPI (Recommended)